 If you are enrolled in a SHBP Medical Plan, the plan covers 100% of one routine eye exam every 24 months.
 The plan does not extend to additional vision benefits such as eyeglasses or contact lenses.

 The State Health Benefit Plan (SHBP) is established for the benefit of school districts and other governmental employers by the Georgia legislature.
 SHBP operates through the Georgia Department of Community Health (DCH).
 SHBP and DCH determine the plan design, the monthly premiums, and the network providers.
 Effingham County Board of Education provides payroll deduction for your premium along with other administrative support.
-A Decision Guide is available for plan details, and the monthly premiums are available in the Premiums section.

 You may choose between Anthem and UnitedHealthcare for your health plan coverage.
 Anthem offers four plan options: three HRA plans and one HMO plan.
 The HMO plan option provides in-network coverage only, and requires copays for many services.
-UnitedHealthcare offers an HMO similar to the Anthem plan, along with a High Deductible Health Plan (HDHP).
-The HDHP has the highest deductible and out-of-pocket costs, but the lowest premiums.
+Visit the Anthem website at www.anthem.com/shbp/ for more information.

 The Anthem plans include Gold, Silver, and Bronze HRA plan options, and an HMO plan option.
 On the HRA plan options, most services are subject to a deductible and there are no copays.
 After you meet your in-network deductible, you pay coinsurance up to the out-of-pocket maximum.
 For prescription drugs, you pay a percentage of the retail cost.
 The HRA plans include a plan-funded Health Reimbursement Account to reduce / offset your deductible and pharmacy expenses (unused balances carry forward into new plan years).
 Preventive care is covered at 100% in-network before the deductible.